open-compensation-token-license/license-token-website/wikisrc/open-source-sponsorship.md

 The importance of open source sponsorship lies in its ability to:

 1. **Ensure Sustainability**: Many open source maintainers work voluntarily or with limited resources.
 Sponsorship can empower them to dedicate more time and effort toward improving the software.
-For more insights, explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
+For more insights, explore [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work).
 2. **Attract Talent**: Providing financial rewards or incentives can motivate contributors to join or remain dedicated to a project.
 Learn more about [open source contributors' motivation](https://www.license-token.com/wiki/open-source-contributors-motivation).
 3. **Secure Maintenance**: With funding, projects can address security vulnerabilities, implement new features, and provide timely updates more efficiently.
+Discover [software sustainability](https://www.license-token.com/wiki/software-sustainability).
 4. **Benefit the Ecosystem**: Sustaining high-quality open source projects ensures broader benefits for corporations, startups, and developers who rely on them.
 Discover the [benefits of open source sponsorship](https://www.license-token.com/wiki/open-source-project-sponsorship-benefits).

 ---